Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/gps.md

 Bias correction mode in the GPS module serves the same core purpose as it does for the barometer: stabilizing the baseline reference — in this case, your origin point (lat, lon, alt).
 Instead of relying on a single fix, it smooths out noise and minor drift by averaging over several recent GPS readings.

 By default, the origin is set the first time a valid fix is obtained.
-If bias correction is enabled, MMFS continues updating this origin using the second-to-last second of position data.
+If bias correction is enabled, Astra continues updating this origin using the second-to-last second of position data.
 This helps reduce the effect of GPS jitter or slow drift while the rocket is sitting still.

 Why not use the most recent second?
 Same reason as with pressure sensors — the moment just before launch may already contain motion.
 Locking in a slightly older, averaged position provides a cleaner and safer ground reference for computing AGL altitude or displacement.